 - Undertake a short written task reflecting on the teaching activity

 - Undertake a Maths Task

 School Direct Salaried trainees are employed as an unqualified teacher in a school during their training year.
 In the Spring Term, all trainees are given the opportunity to experience a placement with an alternate age phase either in EYFS or Key Stage 1 at a different school.

-The trainee is linked with a school based trainer (SBT) who is their mentor and guide for the year.
-The SBT works closely with the trainee in school on a daily basis: carrying out lesson observations, setting training targets and helping to organise in-school training opportunities to enhance and develop the trainee’s practice.
+Every trainee is linked with a school based tutor (SBT), a mentor and guide for the year.
+The SBT will be based in the trainee’s home school.
+The SBT works closely with the trainee in school on a daily basis; carrying out lesson observations, setting training targets and helping to organise in-school training opportunities which will enhance and develop the trainee’s practice.

 Salaried trainee teachers are employed by their school full time as an unqualified teacher throughout their training year.

 Financial support isn’t available for this course because it comes with a salary.

 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.

 A Bachelors’ Degree with Honours, or equivalent qualification (2.1 or above preferred, but lower classes of degree may be accepted)

 GCSEs or equivalent qualifications at grade 4/C or above in English Language, Maths and at least one Science.